alcover/stricks/README.md

 ```C
 void stx_free (stx_t s)
 ```
-Releases the underlying SBlock.
+Releases the enclosing SBlock.

 :cake: **Security** : Once the SBlock is freed, **no use-after-free or double-free** should be possible through the Strick API :

 ```C
 stx_t s = stx_new(16);